dustinapodaca/can-of-books-frontend/README.md

 - 10-04-2022 - App can successfully add a book to the database and render it in the carousel component.
 The app can also now delete any book from the database and remove it from the carousel component.

+- 10-05-2022 - App can successfully update a book to the database using a new form component on the front end and re-render it in the carousel component.
+The backend successfully updates the database to reflect the changes.

 ## Time Estimate

 - ***Name of Feature:*** Backend - Return Books Collection as JSON to Client